allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

       share their opinion
     * Group members will agree on an allotted amount of time to respond to decision discussion.
-If a group member does not participate in the decision within alloted amount of time, their input is forfeited.
+If a group member does not participate in the decision within allotted amount of time, their input is forfeited.

 * Unacceptable Conduct (U):
   * Members shall not